craigbelinfante/FoodTruckApp/README.md

 ## Features

-- Login with email and password
+- Login with Apple email and password
 - MapKit to view local trucks
 - Favorite button and tableVC to see favorite trucks
-- Sign In/Sign Up animation features use Core Animation

 ## Upcoming Features

-- Login page through Firebase
+- Login page through Apple
+- Reimplement animation features for login
 - Updated MapKit for better viewing
 - Saving user preferences and favorites
 - Add API for local food trucks in the area